Welcome to today's edition of the Rush 24-7 podcast.

 Hatred of the fact that they don't run the world anymore.

-Hatred of the fact that then when they do get a chance, such as the United Nations, they botch everything they do.
+Hatred of the fact that when they do get a chance, such as the United Nations, they botch everything they do.

-Later became the first African American woman to be named chief federal judge in the Eastern District of Michigan.
+Anna Diggs Taylor, the first African-American woman appointed to a federal judgeship in Michigan, later became the first African-American woman to be named chief federal judge in the Eastern District of Michigan.

 She has used her positions to advance civil rights throughout the United States.

-She became the first African American woman named to a Michigan federal court on November 15th, 1979, when she was sworn in as a well, that's Jimmy Carter.
+She became the first African-American woman named to a Michigan federal court on November 15th, 1979, when she was sworn in as a, well, that's Jimmy Carter.

 Jimmy Carter strikes again.